AdityaCoppisetti/STM32-powered-keyboard-/README.md

 this is there so we can load the firmware onto the chip

-it is connected to the BOOT via a global net label
+it is connected to the BOOT pin on the chip via a global net label